 Check Presentation Settings

-If your computer is in Presentation mode, your computer stays awake and notifications are Off.
-This mode also has an option to turn off the screen saver.
+If your laptop is in Presentation mode, your computer stays awake and notifications are Off.
+This mode also has the option to turn off the screen saver.
 This option is enabled by default so you can either disable Presentation mode or this option.

 To disable the option,